 December 31st of the year they are paid if received after March 31st.

-If dues are not paid, all privileges of Industrial Membership will be discontinued until such is paid and the firm will not be allowed to advertise in the IALA Bulletin.
+If dues are not paid, all privileges of Industrial Membership will be discontinued in accordance with Art.
+10 of the Financial Regulations.

 - IMC Meetings

 Meetings will normally be held at the Headquarters of the IMC.
 However, during the preparation for an industrial exhibition in conjunction with an IALA Conference, one meeting should be held in the host city.